-This week we will explore the first item in the Food-Energy-Water nexus: Food.
+This week, we will explore the first item in the Food-Energy-Water nexus: Food.
 We will examine how food and agricultural policy shape what we eat and how we produce what we eat.
-Last week we looked briefly at the ways food and agricultural systems impact our planet.
-This week we will focus on the ways our food and agricultural systems impact the health and well-being of people producing food, as well consumers.
+Last week, we looked briefly at the ways food and agricultural systems impact our planet.
+This week, we will focus on the ways our food and agricultural systems impact the health and well-being of people producing food, as well as consumers.

-- Who controls the food system and how much say do consumers have?
-After this week's material how much effective do you think "voting with your wallet" is?
+- Who controls the food system, and how much say do consumers have?
+After this week's material, how effective do you think "voting with your wallet" is?

-- What concerns you more, the environmental impacts of food production of the societal issues (such as health and well-being of farmers), or both?
-Are they interrelated and if so, how?
+- What concerns you more: the environmental impacts of food production, or the societal issues (such as health and well-being of farmers), or both?
+Are they interrelated, and if so, how?

-- What can be done to improve out food and agriculture systems?
+- What can be done to improve our food and agriculture systems?
 Will the cost in ill-health resulting from poor quality diet eventually motivate change?

-- Take the Week 6 Quiz in Canvas by Saturday at 11:59 pm Eastern Time.
+Take the Quiz #6 by Saturday at 11:59 pm Eastern Time.